Muphet/Party-Finder/README.md

 ## 💬 Communication Channels

-For now, [discord server](https://discord.gg/kC67JwCv94) is the main communication channel for Party Finder related matters.
+For now, the [discord server](https://discord.gg/kC67JwCv94) is the main communication channel for Party Finder related matters.